husarion/heat-follower-robot/README.md

 Software for Thermal Camera is written in [PlatformIO](https://platformio.org/) IDE to ensure compatibility with multiple platforms.
 MLX90641 [API](https://github.com/melexis/mlx90641-library) is used to ensure proper communication with the IR Sensor.
 It is slightly modified to support STM32's hardware.
 Micro-ROS libraries are mandatory to communicate with ROSbot.

 ### ROS2 Python Node

-A simple node was written in Python to process the input thermal image with OpenCV and steer the robot.
+A simple Python node was written to process the input thermal image with OpenCV and steer the robot.
-When a heat source is detected, this node sends rotational and linear speed via `/cmd_vel` topic.
+When a heat source is detected, this node sends rotational and linear velocities via `/cmd_vel` topic.

 ### ROS Description